kamermans/image/docs/content/en/4.providers/imageengine.md

 This feature is very effective and it is not recommended that you disable it, but if you must, you can manually specify the format (ex: `format='webp'`) and quality (`quality='80`).

-### User-adjustable settings
+### ImageEngine settings

-ImageEngine allows you to set all of the modifiers/directives in the ImageEngine control panel using a feature called "User-Adjustable Settings".
+ImageEngine allows you to set all of the modifiers/directives in the ImageEngine control panel under advanced settings.
 This is a good place to set default adjustments since you can modify them without having to make changes to your Nuxt codebase.
 If a directive is set in both Nuxt and the ImageEngine User-Adjustable Settings, the value in Nuxt takes priority.